Libertocrat/Web-Security-Academy/1-SQL-injection/lab-01/lab-01-notes.md

-# Lab: SQL injection vulnerability in WHERE clause allowing retrieval of hidden data
+# Lab 1: SQL injection vulnerability in WHERE clause allowing retrieval of hidden data

+**Status**: Solved the 1st August 2023.

 **Objective**: display all products, released and unreleased.